jmoussa99/OnBase-Scripts/README.md

 MergeTIFFs
  - application that queries the database to find errorred out documents
  - errorred documents are validated if they are TIFFs or PDFs

+BusinessDayCalculator.cs
+ - Calculates the business days and creates a deliverable if the due date is on a business day